 Get guidance for providing Alzheimer's and dementia care in long-term and community-based care settings during a major disease outbreak or disaster.

-If you currently receive or plan to receive services from a paid health care professional in your home:
+If you currently receive or plan to receive services from a paid health care professional in your home, consider these tips:

-- Contact the home health care provider and ask them to explain their protocols to reduce the spread of COVID-19.
+- Contact the home health care provider and ask them to explain their protocols to reduce the spread of COVID-19, including whether the provider has been vaccinated.

 - Check the home health care professional’s temperature before they enter your home.
-Anyone with a temperature over 100.4° F should be excluded from providing care.
+Anyone with a temperature over 100.4° F (38° C) should be excluded from providing care.

 - Ask the health care professional if they have been exposed to anyone who has tested positive and if so, do not allow them into your home.